20 of the best wild swimming spots close to Sydney

 Accessible by public transport: No

-Upper Gledhill Falls is a bit of a hidden gem.
-It’s just over the main road through Ku-ring-gai National Park, but it’s not signposted and remains relatively unknown.
+Upper Gledhill Falls is a little gem.
+It’s just off the main road through Ku-ring-gai National Park, but it’s not signposted and you’d never know it was there.
 Whilst the waterfall is quite modest (unless there’s been a lot of rain), the swimming hole is stunning.

 It’s not a wilderness experience due to the road (you can hear cars passing from time to time) but when you think that a spot this gorgeous is less than a five minute walk, you have to forgive that!